Nice toasty sparkling. One of my favorites — 9 months ago

 Bob McDonald

 A gorgeous nose from the inclusion of Viognier- Violets and spices ( cinnamon and cloves).
 Any waiting to submit?
 I can continue!
 On the medium bodied palate there is white pepper together with red fruits and the spices mentioned earlier on the nose.
 Probably Australia’s best Shiraz Viognier - up there with Serrat.
-See previous Delectable notes - my last bottle of the 2010. — 6 days ago
+See previous Delectable notes - my last bottle of the 2010. — a month ago